- What's New

 - Previewing a Quiz

 Associating Activities to Learning Objectives

 In order to assess a learning objective, you must associate it with at least one learning activity.
-Activities include Discussion board posts, Dropbox submissions, Grades, Quizzes, Surveys, and Manual Assessments.
+Activities include Discussion board posts, Assignment submissions, Grades, Quizzes, Surveys, and Manual Assessments.
 When a student meets a set threshold on the associated activity/activities, the Competencies tool can check off the learning objective as met.
 In this way, competency achievement can be automatically tracked using the activities that already exist in your courses.